The Pitfalls of Planning and Scheduling

 #8: Not providing feedback

 Once the work is complete, proper feedback must be documented to state the work that was done.
 The Planner should have prepared the work, providing estimated tasks to be performed—like the time the job should take, special tools and materials required, etc. Post-job feedback will document what it actually took to do the job, thus helping the Planner learn and prepare for future work.
 As long as you allow your technicians to simply state “complete,” you are missing a huge opportunity to help the Planner become more effective.
 You also are cluttering your equipment history with poor data.
 If you allow requestors to say, “It broke” and mechanics to merely say, “I fixed it,” you have poor data going into your system.
-Under these circumstances, you can’t determine opportunities for improvement and identify the bad actors.
+Under these circumstances, you can’t determine opportunities for improvement and identify the bad actors, this is a huge and very common pitfall of planning and scheduling, record the data and make sure it’s detailed!

 #9: Not kitting and staging